Impulse signal distortion in transmission line

 Depending on reflectance coefficients and their signs distortions can differentiate or integrate:

-Real model using MathCAD was implemented to see how signal looks like on exit depending on parameters.
+A real model using MathCAD was implemented to see how the signal looks on exit depending on parameters.
 Below you see used algorithm structure used in modeling:

 One of results using trapezoid signal: